LauraScutariu/Manual-Testing---Practice-Project/README.md

 #### 2.2 Test analysis

-- The testing process will be done based on the requirements for features: Add funds, Withdraw funds, Send money ;
+- The testing process will be done based on the requirements for features: using Section-Staff records,adjustments may have to made to vendors' code,Windows-authenticated requests,HTTPS and HTTP ;
 - we plan on running a full regression test on the current version .

 #### 2.3 Test design